-The 26-year-old has been criticised for a number of mistakes in recent weeks which have contributed to Arsenal's unimpressive run of results.
+The 26-year-old has been criticized for a number of mistakes in recent weeks which have contributed to Arsenal's unimpressive run of results.

 Wenger revealed the Belgian often thinks about his performances all day after a match, but insists that despite his relatively poor recent displays, he is deserving of a starting place, captain or not.